 If you’re looking to put a camper set up in the car you’re living in, the Ram Promaster City offers a combination of stealth and open cargo space.

-This little van has a highway fuel economy of 28 miles per gallon and a cargo capacity of 131.7 cubic feet.
+This little van has a 28 miles per gallon highway fuel economy and a cargo capacity of 131.7 cubic feet.

 One level up from the basic cargo van model, or the SLT, gets you a van that needs oil changes every 10,000 miles, a leather-wrapped steering wheel, cruise control and heated seats.